aiven/aiven-docs/docs/products/grafana/howto/oauth-configuration.md

 By enabling the `oauth_allow_insecure_email_lookup` configuration option, the system becomes susceptible to a critical authentication bypass vulnerability using Azure AD OAuth.
-This vulnerability is officially identified as CVE-2023-3128 and could potentially grant attackers access to sensitive information or unauthorized actions.
+This vulnerability is officially identified as CVE-2023-3128 and can potentially grant attackers access to sensitive information or unauthorized actions.
 For more information, refer to the following links: